 After I select an item from the list, I hit the Return key, and Alfred automatically pastes that item into the most current document.

-Note: As you see in the movie demo above, you can select an item by using a keyboard shortcut, but I prefer using the Up and Down Arrows keys to navigate a list.
+Note: As you see in the movie demo above, you can select an item using a keyboard shortcut, but I prefer using the Up and Down Arrows keys to navigate a list.
 However, to trigger the Arrow keys, I don’t lift my right hand off the main keys of the keyboard.

 Why do I do this way?
-Because it’s difficult for me to press the Arrow keys without looking down at my keyboard to locate them, and it also means I need to remove my right hand from the main keys to press the Arrow keys.
+Because it’s difficult for me to press the Arrow keys without looking down at my keyboard to locate them, and it also means I need to remove my right hand from the primary keys to press the Arrow keys.
 Thus, my Keyboard Maestro macros are faster for triggering those keys.